City approves installation of World War II monument in McCoy Park

 The granite benches will be placed on the edge of the concrete pad on both sides of the path entrance.
 The inscription on one will be: “Gerald Endl; Fort Atkinson, WI; U.S. Army Staff Sergeant; Medal of Honor Recipient; March 27, 1945” and “ Kenneth Gruennert; Helenville, WI; U.S. Army Sergeant; Medal of Honor Recipient; December 42, 1942.”

-Inscribed on the second bench will be the following quote by Ambrose, a Whitewater native: “The American citizen soldiers knew the difference between right and wrong, and they didn’t want to live in a world in which wrong prevailed.
+Inscribed on the second bench will be the following quote by Ambrose, a Whitewater resident in his youth: “The American citizen soldiers knew the difference between right and wrong, and they didn’t want to live in a world in which wrong prevailed.
 So they fought, and won, and all of us, living and yet to be born, must be profoundly grateful.”

 In her proposal for placement of the monument, Schumacher wrote: “Fort Atkinson has a strong veteran community that honors the memory of veterans who have fought and often made the supreme sacrifice to protect our nation.
 Currently, there is no formal monument recognizing World War II veterans.
 McCoy Park has been designated as a Veterans Park, and currently contains several memorials, including the World War I doughboy, veterans flag memorial, World War I memorial, Spanish-American War (memorial), and K-9 Veterans memorial.”